N.Y. high schooler Maverick Stow arrested after showing up for class in protest

-A high school senior in New York was reportedly arrested Thursday after trying to attend in-person classes as an act of protest.
+A high school senior in New York was arrested Thursday after trying to attend in-person classes as an act of protest.

 Maverick Stow, a 17-year-old student at William Floyd High School in Long Island, was suspended for five days on Tuesday after he tried to attend classes on a remote learning day in opposition to the school’s hybrid learning model, which alternates students between in-person classes and virtual learning.